bentwheel/lgbtq-retirement-meps-analysis/README.md

 and from sites where healthcare is provided, manage childcare duties so that adults are able to arrange for healthcare services, and so on.
-Several studies have shown a linkage between medication adherence and family size, particularly among families in low-income socioeconmic strata.
+Several studies have shown a linkage between medication adherence and family size, particularly among families in low-income socioeconomic strata.

 For a number of reasons not discussed further here, the family size of